 Additional product features, on the other hand, can definitely be outsourced as need be, as features that are not relevant to the core user experience should only serve to enhance the product, and can thus be handled with more leniency.

 Should You Hire a Project Manager Early in the Process?

 While this is not exactly common practice among startups (yet), hiring a project manager early on during the formative stages of a startup can yield some surprising benefits.
 Even without the burden of learning how to code, writing requirements for a product’s front end and back end, holding regular meetings with developers, planning product iteration deadlines are difficult tasks, even for non-tech founders.
 Hiring someone who specializes in this kind of role can be a potential shortcut for early stage non-tech founders.

 How Should You Pick Your Technology?

-If you are setting out to build a tech-based product, start by first basing it on a technology that has a large online community that is currently active to ensure that your offering will appeal to a wide audience.
-Also, be sure to pick a technology that is prevalent and relevant, as this will increase your chances of finding a co-founder that is up to speed and won’t need to go through an extended learning curve.
+If you are setting out to build a tech-based product, start by first basing it on a technology.
+A technology that has a large online community that is currently active.
+This will ensure that your offering will appeal to a wide audience.
+Also, be sure to pick a technology that is prevalent and relevant.
+This will increase your chances of finding a co-founder that is up to speed and won’t need to go through an extended learning curve.
 Or, if you already have a co-founder in mind, build your product on the technology that they are most familiar with already.